Final Installation Guide

 Learn when to use the kill switch

 The "all off" button on the outlet remote serves as a low tech kill switch that turns off all the motorized components.
-It is best to keep the outlet remote in the same place at all times, and circle the "all off" button with a red sharpie.
+Usually, without power the gripper slowly falls until it touches the floor.
+It is best to keep the outlet remote in the same place at all times, and circle the "all off" button with red sharpie or nail polish.
 You could mount it to the wall or the desk for example.
 That way you don't have to think too hard in the event that you need to hit that button.

 "Auto tension" reels in each line until some tension is detected.
 If a line gets tight but doesn't stop reeling gently tug on it.
 If that doesn't stop it, hit the "STOP" button in the control panel.
 The stop button in software commands the motors to keep their current length but doesn't turn anything off.
 If for some reason motors are still moving after this, hit the "all off" button on the outlet remote.
 You may need to repeat the tension calibration steps for the misbehaving motor.